rishadbaniya/hyperblow/README.md

 ## Features checklist :

-- ✅Can search for peers by making UDP request to UDP Trackers
+- ✅ Can search for peers by making UDP request to UDP Trackers
+- ☐ Can search for peers by making HTTP request to TCP Trackers
 - ☐ Implements rare piece first algorithm
 - ☐ Implements Choking and Unchoking Algorithm